louketo/louketo-proxy/README.md

-   --forwarding-username value         username to use when logging into the openid provider --forwarding-password value         password to use when logging into the openid provider --forwarding-domains value          list of domains which should be signed; everything else is relayed unsigned --help, -h                          show help --version, -v                       print the version
+   --forwarding-username value         username to use when logging into the openid provider --forwarding-password value         password to use when logging into the openid provider --forwarding-domains value          list of domains which should be signed; everything else is relayed unsigned --disable-all-logging               disables all logging to stdout and stderr (default: false) --help, -h                          show help --version, -v                       print the version
 ```